ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/fabric_client_flutter/README.md

 ## Quick Start

-Since the environment only supports localhost currently, we'd like to nevigate to `client` folder, and run.
+Since the environment only supports localhost currently, we'd like to run it directly.

 ### Run with Flutter